andreasbm/focus-trap/README.md

 ## Focus ring in Safari & Firefox

-If you are having troubles with the focus ring being invisible on Safari you need to activate the accessibility settings.
-Read [this](http://forums.devshed.com/html-programming-1/safari-submit-button-wont-focus-tab-key-effectively-488012.html) issue if you are interested in learning more.
-The same goes for [Firefox](https://stackoverflow.com/questions/11704828/how-to-allow-keyboard-focus-of-links-in-firefox).
+If you are having troubles with the focus ring being invisible in Safari or Firefox you need to activate the accessibility settings.
+Read more [here](http://forums.devshed.com/html-programming-1/safari-submit-button-wont-focus-tab-key-effectively-488012.html) or [here](https://stackoverflow.com/questions/11704828/how-to-allow-keyboard-focus-of-links-in-firefox) if you are interested in learning more.

 ## 🎉 License